 8. Locked Gates

 Locked gates must be respected.
 Locks must not be cut or tampered with.
-Guidebooks contain instructions for obtaining keys and conditions for access.
+Maps contain instructions for obtaining keys and conditions for access.
 Alternatively, ask landowner or section coordinator for detour.

 Firearms cannot be carried through, or discharged in, many tenures along the Trail.
 They are best left a home.